 2. Permitted Structural Encroachments on Balboa Island along South Bay Front, North Bay Front, Grand Canal, and East Bayfront are as follows:

 a.
-Planters that do not exceed 1 foot in height located within 2'-6" of the back of existing sidewalk, planted with ground cover and shrubs not to exceed 2 feet in height measured from sidewalk elevation;
+Planters that do not exceed one (1) foot in height may be installed between the back of existing sidewalk and property line, planted with ground cover and shrubs not to exceed two (2) feet in height measured from sidewalk elevation;

 b.
-Fences with a minimum setback of 2'-6" from back of sidewalk.
+Fences and walls with a minimum setback of two (2) feet six (6) inches from back of sidewalk.

 i.
-For patios constructed at grade elevation to 1' above sidewalk grade elevation, Fences may be 3' high above sidewalk grade.
+For patios constructed at grade elevation to one (1) foot above sidewalk grade elevation, fences and walls may be three (3) feet high above sidewalk grade.

 ii.
-For patios constructed greater than 1' above sidewalk grade elevation, Fences must be set back a minimum of 3' from back of sidewalk, not exceed 2'-6" in height above the patio, have at least 40% visibility through them, and not to exceed 4' in height above existing public sidewalk grade.
+For patios constructed greater than one (1) foot above sidewalk grade elevation, fences and walls must be set back a minimum of three (3) feet from back of sidewalk, not exceed two (2) feet six (6) inches in height above the patio, have at least forty percent (40%) visibility through them, and not to exceed four (4) feet in height above existing public sidewalk grade.

 c.
-Patios with a minimum setback of 2'-6" from the back of sidewalk.
+Patios with a minimum setback of two (2) feet six (6) inches from the back of sidewalk.

 i.
-Raised Patios are permitted provided they have a maximum height of 2'-6" above sidewalk grade, are set back a minimum of 2'-6" from back of sidewalk, and provided all bulkhead deadman and tiebacks supporting the Bay front bulkhead are replaced "If required by the Public Works Department" in conformance with the requirements of the Public Works Department; Stairs located a minimum of 2'-6" from back of sidewalk.
+Raised Patios are permitted provided they have a maximum height of two (2) feet six (6) inches above sidewalk grade, are set back a minimum of two (2) feet six (6) inches from back of sidewalk, and provided all bulkhead deadman and tiebacks supporting the Bay front bulkhead are replaced “If required by the Public Works Department” in conformance with the requirements of the Public Works Department; Stairs located a minimum of two (2) feet six (6) inches from back of sidewalk.

 3. Structural encroachments not otherwise listed which do not exceed three (3) feet in height, including, but not limited to fences, walls, patios and raised planters in public rights-of-ways in areas that are five (5) feet behind the face of curb on the following streets: